The Abstraction Trap: When Policy Engines Lie

 In this deployment, the brain got confused in two ways:

 The fix was not "try again harder."
 We forced a controlled reset: a temporary "dummy" profile to clear existing vNIC definitions and identity bindings, then re-applied the derived base templates.
-That broke the deadlock and re-established a repeatable recovery path for policy-engine loops.

 Takeaway: Abstraction doesn't remove state.
 It just hides it—until it doesn't.